oroinc/documentation/commerce/user_guide/system/integrations/zendesk_integration.rst

 """"""""""""""""""""""""""""""""""""""

-If two-way synchronization is enabled, :guilabel:`Publish to Zendesk` will be available in the Case :ref:`View page <user-guide-ui-components-view-pages>`.
+If two-way synchronization is enabled, :guilabel:`Publish to Zendesk` will be available in the Case view page.
 Click the button and the case will be submitted to Zendesk.

 The case fields are mapped to the Zendesk ticket fields as follows: